 Seek Legal Counsel From an Experienced Rochester Paternity Lawyer

 The Cimino Law Firm is the right choice for your paternity case.
 Michelle Cimino has worked with both mothers and fathers for more than two decades.
 She stands out for her grasp of family law and her compassion.
 She helps people through the legal process while providing much-needed emotional support.

 The Cimino Law Firm also understands the financial burden of paternity cases.
 You are likely worried about spending money to establish paternity, so we offer confidential phone consultations.
 You do not have to pay money upfront to find out if you have a case.
 You will provide us with information during your query, and we will develop a strategy on your behalf.

 We also understand that it is difficult to drive very far to visit a law firm.
 With offices in both Rochester and Webster, we make it simple for our clients to see us.

-Call us today to set up your free phone consultation.
+Call us today to set up your confidential phone consultation.
 These cases are complicated, but with our help, you can reach your desired outcome.